[

 Detroit woman Texana Hollis was evicted from the home her late husband bought over 60 years ago last September when her son failed to pay property taxes linked to a reserve mortgage.

 Two days after she was kicked to the curve, HUD, the federal agency who did the kicking, reversed course and decided the 101-year-old could move her stuff back into her home.
-The only problem was the house had been condemned in her absence, and now nobody was allowed to live in it.
+The only problem was the house had been co

 Is ‘Political View’ a Factor When Deciding to Block People on Facebook? – Survey of the Day